Ecuador MultiSport Once in a Life Time 8 Days

 TREKKING THE LOOP OF CUICOCHA CRATER LAKE

-At the end of our hike, we will take a boat ride to the centre of the crater to observe the activity of this volcano, watching bubbles coming up from the centre of the caldera.
-Once here, you will be able to jump in and go for a refreshing swim in the volcanic waters.
+At the end of our hike, we will take a boat ride to the center of the crater to observe the activity of this volcano, watching bubbles coming up from the center of the caldera.
 In the afternoon we will drive back to Quito.
+In the evening we will take part of the farewell dinner with the guides and members of the group.

 Day 8: Quito Departure